JamesSaxon/jamessaxon.github.io/_posts/2020-12-09-measuring-internet-traffic.md

 cdc_ether              20480  0
 r8152                  73728  0
 ```
-So it's there and the RL 8152 driver is too.
+So it's there and the RTL 8152 driver is too.
 It seems like `ifconfig` is on the way out, but if we do:
 ```
 ip addr show
 ```
 we see that the device is there but DOWN.

-Since Ubuntu 17, that means a visit to `netplan`.
+Since Ubuntu 17, that has meant a visit to `netplan`.
-(This is where Raspbian is _way_ easier.)
+(This is where Raspbian is easier, in my opinion.)
 Create the additional Ethernet interface
   among the `ethernet` in `/etc/netplan/50-cloud-init.yaml`.
 ```